 1. Do their homework – If someone shows up to an interview knowing very little about you or your company, that’s a red flag.
-Usually it means their bouncing from interview to interview and may not be deeply passionate or interested in your company or the role.
+Usually, it means their bouncing from interview to interview and may not be deeply passionate or interested in your company or the role.
 I always ask candidates “What do you know about us?” or sometimes “If you were to tell a friend about us, what would you say?”
 To get the job I have now at The BRIEF Lab, I looked up the interviewer online to try and get some info.
 Turns out he produced music on the side and so did I. I made sure to bring that up in an effort to connect.
 It paid off!

 2. Outline their thoughts – Every good candidate will think through the following questions “What’s my back story?
 Why am I uniquely relevant for this position?
 What are 2-3 points I’d like to make?
 “What’s my closing point?”
-Of course they should adjust to the flow of the conversation, but they should be prepared make those key points.
+Of course, they should adjust to the flow of the conversation, but they should be prepared to make those key points.
 I recommend using BRIEF Maps (download the BRIEF Map and other BRIEF tools here) as a way for interviewees to organize thoughts and make a clear point.
 If the interviewer asks “So tell me a little about yourself…” this is where the BRIEF map comes in.
 Here’s a link to download the BRIEF Map.

 4. Keep their answers BRIEF – Some people are nervous talkers and ramble.
-Of course there are practical tools to improve.
+Of course, there are practical tools to improve.
 You just have to ask yourself “how bad is it?”
 We live in a world of inattention and information overload.
 We don’t have time for rambling.
 We need our people to make a clear point very quickly.
 BONUS: Did they cut out the jargon?
 Jargon plus rambling?
-Definitely a deal breaker.
+Definitely a deal-breaker.

 5. Ask good questions – Most good interviewers will ask “do you have any questions for me?”
 Candidates should have a few good questions in their back pocket.
 “What’s the culture like?”
 “What are your expectations for the hire in 30/60/90 days?”
 “What could I do to exceed those expectations?”
 This is a great sign that they value themselves and are thinking about how they will benefit.